12 Animals That Are Quiet But Fierce: Hidden Dangers Revealed

 These gigantic omnivores can weigh up to two tons and are actually considered one of the deadliest animals in the world.

-They are fiercely territorial and protective of their offspring, however they have also been known to attack and kill humans without provocation.
+They are fiercely territorial and protective of their offspring; however, they have also been known to attack and kill humans without provocation, especially when they feel threatened.

 They have surprisingly sharp teeth and incredibly powerful jaws that they can use to bite down and clamp.